 If you carry out filming or photography without permission, our hospital security teams will ask you to leave the site immediately.

-The Senior Communications Advisor or Strategic Communications Manager can save you time and trouble trying to track down medical staff and researchers who specialise in the subject you are covering.
+The Senior Communications Advisor or Executive Director, Communications can save you time and trouble trying to track down medical staff and researchers who specialise in the subject you are covering.
 Often we can put you in contact with a busy practitioner who may not otherwise understand the demands of your deadlines.

 We can provide you with images of our hospitals, staff and board members suitable for publication and are happy to take high resolution photographs on request.